w3c/automotive/security-privacy-questionnaire.md

 assertions]{.underline}](https://github.com/tc39/proposal-import-assertions) were
 implemented as a mitigation for this vulnerability.

-**2.10.
-Do features in this specification allow an origin to access other devices?**
+## Do features in this specification allow an origin to access other devices?

 **Answer:**